 The Wheelchair Games is open to all U.S. veterans with spinal cord injuries, amputations, multiple sclerosis or other central neurological condition who require a wheelchair for athletic competition.
 Every year, hundreds of American heroes from World War II, the Korean War, the Vietnam War, the Gulf War and the post-9/11 era compete in this celebration of courage and camaraderie.
 Physical disabilities must impact mobility and be both permanent and measurable.
 All veterans registering for the Wheelchair Games must be eligible to receive care at a VA medical facility.

-Director and CEO of VA Eastern Kansas Health Care System, Rudy Klopfer said, “Our entire community is a better place because of the tireless and selfless sacrifices made by Sara Combs.
+Director and CEO of VA Eastern Kansas Health Care System, Rudy Klopfer states, “Our entire community is a better place because of the tireless and selfless sacrifices made by Sara Combs.
 She demonstrates the values, the dedication, the commitment and the compassion to inspire not only our veteran athletes, but our entire organization.”